ogrok/br/README.md

 **NOTE**: Quotation marks need to be escaped.

 ## importing
-Import into br by putting text files into your `$HOME/.br` directory. `brs` doesn't actually care how the files it's searching through are structured.
+Import into br by putting text files into your `$HOME/.br` directory. `brs` doesn't actually care how the files it's searching through are structured, and `brl` will never mess with any file except the one named with the current date as above.